 Safety and effectiveness of lansoprazole (Prevacid) have been established for the short-term treatment of GERD and short-term treatment of erosive esophagitis in children aged one to 17 years.
 Esomeprazole (Nexium) is indicated for short-term treatment of GERD (ages one to 17 years) and the healing of erosive esophagitis (ages one to 11 years).
 Omeprazole (Prilosec) is indicated for children ages one to 16 years for the short-term treatment of GERD and the maintenance of healing of erosive esophagitis.
-Rabeprazole (Aciphex) is indicated for the short-term treatment of GERD in patients 12 years of age and older.
+Rabeprazole (Aciphex) is indicated for the shortterm treatment of GERD in patients 12 years of age and older.
+Pantoprazole (Protonix) is indicated in children five years of age and older for the short-term treatment in the healing and symptomatic relief of erosive esophagitis.

-Safety and effectiveness of dexlansoprazole (Kapidex) and pantoprazole (Protonix) have not been established in patients less than 18 years of age.
+Safety and effectiveness of dexlansoprazole (Dexilant) have not been established in patients less than 18 years of age.
 No adequate well-controlled studies in pediatric patients have been performed for omeprazole/sodium bicarbonate (Zegerid).